agangbe/GACL/README.md

 ## Citation

-to be updated...
+updating...

-## Special Note
+## Special Explanation

 We refine the description of the mask operation in Section 4.1 to prevent confusion.
-"...we only need randomly mask a small number of neurons(potential, semantics remain unchanged) and words(explicit, noise) in each post."
+"...we only need randomly mask a small number of neurons(potential, semantics remain unchanged) and words(explicit noise) in each post."